Hannah Storm: Early life and career

 Storm stayed in Houston for four years doing a variety of radio and television jobs, including hosting the Houston Rockets halftime and postgame shows and also hosted Houston Astros postgame shows on KTXH television.
-She worked as a weekend sports anchor on WCNC-TV 36 (formerly WRET) in Charlotte, North Carolina, from 1988 to 1989.
+She worked as a weekend sports anchor on WPCQ-TV/WCNC-TV in Charlotte, North Carolina, from 1988 to 1989.
 She transitioned to CNN from there.

 National career

 CNN

 Storm's national experience began as the first female host on CNN Sports Tonight from 1989 to 1992.
 She also hosted Major League Baseball Preview and reported from spring training, the playoffs, and the Daytona 500.
 In addition, she hosted the 1990 Goodwill Games for TBS.

 NBC Sports

 In May 1992, Storm left CNN and was hired by NBC.
 She hosted for the Olympic Games, as well as NBA and WNBA basketball, the National Football League, figure skating and Major League Baseball.
 Storm became the first woman in American television history to act as solo host of a network's sports package when she hosted NBC Major League Baseball games from 1994 to 2000 (CBS' Andrea Joyce preceded her, but co-hosted the sports packages).
 She then hosted The NBA on NBC from 1997 to 2002.
 Storm also anchored NBC Sports coverage of Wimbledon, French Open, Notre Dame football, World Figure Skating Championships, NBC SportsDesk, Men's and Women's U.S. Open (golf) and various college bowl games.
 Storm was also the first play-by-play announcer for the WNBA in 1997.